PilzDE/Pilz_PSENrd3.1_live_and_IndustrialPI_4/README.md

 sudo apt-get install dnsmasq
 ```
 >[!Tip]
-> confitm with y
+> Confirm with Y.

-+ Open the configuration file
++ Open the configuration file.
 ```
 sudo nano /etc/dnsmasq.conf
 ```

-Add the following configuration in this file:
-(scroll all the way down with the down button)
++ Add the following configuration in this file: (scroll all the way down with the down button)
 ```
 dhcp-range=192.168.0.50,192.168.0.150,12h
 ```
-+ Save the config.file and exit the file. to start dnsmasq
++ Save the config.file and exit to start dnsmasq.
 ```
 sudo systemctl restart dnsmasq
 ```

->[!Tip]
+>[!Note]
-> Beschreibung der WiFi
+> The further procedures describe the WiFi setting.

 ### 8.2 Set up Wifi Conncetion
-+ Use this command
++ Use this command:
 ```
 sudo nmtui
 ```